Webdev1121/bobux-gen-jokes/README.md

 # How It Works?

-importing some modules and forces installing it -> print some text -> verification required -> redirect to a website -> exit
+importing some modules and forces installing it (if the module not installed) -> print some text -> verification required -> redirect to a website -> exit

 # Codes